bitcpf/djangoage/README.md

 Then, it should be deployed

+For extra library, put them in requirement with git or https, run install_dev, will install the library with pip automatically

 # The Djangae Scaffold Project

 This is a barebones Django project configured for use on App Engine using [Djangae](https://github.com/potatolondon/djangae)